ideasonpurpose/tools-and-workflows/section-1/README.md

 First, we need to be sure Git is installed.
 If you're using a Mac, I recommend installing the [Homebrew][] package manager first.
 Homebrew greatly simplifies installation of command line tools, installation instructions are here: [brew.sh](https://brew.sh/)

 Git is a command line tool, but there are a number of cross-platform GUI apps like [GitHub Desktop][], [GitKracken][] or [SourceTree][] which are great alternatives.
-The Visual Studio Code app also integrates a very nice Git client.
+The [Visual Studio Code app][visual studio code] also integrates a very nice Git client.
 All the GUI tools just put buttons over the same CLI text commands, so use which ever tool you prefer.

 - If you installed Homebrew, just run `brew install git`
 - [Command line Installers](https://git-scm.com/downloads)